AGE-RELATED MACULAR DEGENERATION

 TREATMENT OPTIONS FOR AMD

-Although there is no cure for either type of AMD, early detection and treatment is the best defense against losing your vision.
+Although there is no cure for either type of AMD, early detection and treatment are the best defense against losing your vision.
 If you are at risk for macular degeneration, it’s important that you have a comprehensive eye exam every one to two years.

 Studies have found that high levels of zinc and antioxidants play a key role in slowing the progression of dry macular degeneration in advanced cases.
 Be sure and talk to your doctor before taking or increasing any supplements.

 Wet AMD is currently most commonly treated with certain medications classified as the anti-VEGF class.
-Anti-VEGF drugs are delivered directly into the eye with an injection done by a Retinal specialist.
+Anti-VEGF drugs are delivered directly into the eye with an injection done by a retinal specialist.
 Anti-VEGF treatments block the effects of VEGF (vascular endothelial growth factor), a protein that promotes the growth of the abnormal blood vessels under the retina.
 Laser treatments, conventional or “cold,” can be done to close off the abnormal blood vessels.
 This procedure seals the blood vessels, keeping them from leaking blood or fluid under the macula.
 If a laser is utilized nowadays, it is usually as an adjunct to anti-VEGF injections.